harisawan27/30days-of-30projects/07_random_joke_generator/README.md

 - Display the joke
 - Button to fetch a new joke

-**App Link:** Check this simple calculator app at https://day7randomjokegenerator.vercel.app/
+**App Link:** Check this random joke generator app at https://day7randomjokegenerator.vercel.app/